gharripp/hufusion_minimal/FIREBASE_SETUP.md

 3. Click "Publish"

-## 4. Deploy to GitHub Pages
+## 4. Deploy to Production

-Since GitHub Pages only serves static files, the Firebase SDK will handle all backend operations from the client side.
-The security rules you set up protect your data.
+### Option 1: Firebase Hosting (Recommended)

+Since you are using Firebase Hosting:

+1. Build the project:
+    ```bash
+    npm run build
+    ```

+2. Deploy to Firebase:
+    ```bash
+    firebase deploy
+    ```

+### Option 2: GitHub Pages

+If you prefer GitHub Pages, you can configure it, but Firebase Hosting is easier since you are already using Firebase services.

-### Update Firebase Configuration for Production
+### Update Firebase Configuration

-If you're using environment variables locally but need to deploy to GitHub Pages:

-**Option 1: Use GitHub Secrets (Recommended)**
-1. Go to your GitHub repository > Settings > Secrets and variables > Actions
-2. Add each Firebase config value as a secret (VITE_FIREBASE_API_KEY, etc.)
-3. Update your GitHub Actions workflow to inject these during build

-**Option 2: Commit Config Directly**
+Ensure your `src/lib/firebase.ts` or `.env` files have the correct production configuration.
 The Firebase config values are safe to commit publicly - they're meant for client-side use.
 Security is enforced by Firebase Security Rules.
-You can update `src/lib/firebase.ts` with your actual values.

 ## 5. Using the Admin Interface